How to Learn English on Your Own - The Complete Method

-Note that words like ladder and latter are pronounced in exactly the same way in Standard American English.
-The double D and double T in these words are both equivalent to the flap.
+Note that words like ladder and latter are pronounced in exactly the same way in Standard American English, namely, with the flap.

 Here you can hear two examples of words that have the flap:

-Remember that tones are very important in Standard American English if you want to sound like a native speaker.
-Also, they sometimes carry critical information.
+Remember that intonation is very important in Standard American English if you want to sound like a native speaker.
+Also, it sometimes carries critical information.

-Fortunately, tones are much easier to articulate compared to vowels and consonants since you basically just need to use your vocal cords to produce different tones.
+Fortunately, intonation is much easier to articulate compared to vowels and consonants since you basically just need to use your vocal cords to produce different intonations.

-However, it can be difficult to always use the correct tones when you speak.
+However, it can be difficult to always use the correct intonation when you speak.
 So, pay attention to them when you listen to native speakers of Standard American English.
-Notice which tones are used in what situation and try to reproduce them when you speak.
+Notice which intonation is used in what situation and try to reproduce it when you speak.